Why wasn't Cubs closer Wade Davis on the mound at the end of the game?

 That lead could have come in the top of the ninth against Jansen -- as foolish as that might sound.
 The All-Star closer hit Anthony Rizzo with one out, allowing the Cubs their first baserunner against the Dodgers' bullpen over the course of the first two games.
 Jansen wasn't exactly on the ropes, but it was a start.
 A gapper or a ball down the line would have given the Cubs the lead.

 Due up were righties Willson Contreras and Almora.
 On the bench were lefties Kyle Schwarber, switch hitter Ian Happ, Tommy La Stella, Alex Avila and Leonys Martin.
 Those first few names are some good hitters.
-It’s understandable that Contreras stayed in the game, but Almora's spot provided a perfect opportunity for a pinch-hitter.
+It's understandable Contreras stayed in the game, but Almora's spot provided a perfect opportunity for a pinch hitter.

 "If you dig deeper, our lefties are really not a good matchup, I didn't think, for him [Jansen] at that point," Maddon said.
 "I thought he [Almora] would have moved the baseball, and he did."